Ontario Farmers Markets will sell local craft beers

 For the Silo, MPP Toby Barrett.

-One response to “Ontario Farmers Markets will sell local craft beers”
+One thought on “Ontario Farmers Markets will sell local craft beers”

 There are 469 rural municipalities in Ontario – both Haldimand and Norfolk [my constituency] are among that number.
 Rural municipalities cover 96 per cent of Ontario’s land area, but account for 17 per cent of the total population.
 Given these numbers, it is easy to see how we are being left behind politically and economically.